hashicorp/terraform-provider-google/website/docs/r/certificate_manager_dns_authorization.html.markdown

   **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
   Please refer to the field `effective_labels` for all of the labels present on the resource.

+* `type` -
+  (Optional)
+  type of DNS authorization.
+If unset during the resource creation, FIXED_RECORD will be used for global resources, and PER_PROJECT_RECORD will be used for other locations.
+  FIXED_RECORD DNS authorization uses DNS-01 validation method PER_PROJECT_RECORD DNS authorization allows for independent management of Google-managed certificates with DNS authorization across multiple projects.
+  Possible values are: `FIXED_RECORD`, `PER_PROJECT_RECORD`.

+* `location` -
+  (Optional)
+  The Certificate Manager location.
+If not specified, "global" is used.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.